Kango/Turtle-2D-/README.md

 Escape key brings you this help.
 You find this help also in the direct window and can copy paste and print from there.
 X leave program (Shift-x).
 Space bar - small texts in the main program on / off.
-# - show / hide the Turtle itself.
-x - show / hide the text at the Turtle position. l (lower-case L) prints the commands (to copy and paste). c is reset / delete all (prints and deletes the entire Turtle command String).
+The key # - show / hide the Turtle itself. x - show / hide the text at the Turtle position. l (lower-case L) prints the commands (to copy and paste). c is reset / delete all (prints and deletes the entire Turtle command String).